 • Hospitalization per night (private room): $200 to $500 USD

 Vaccinations to discuss with your pediatrician before you fly.
 Hepatitis A and Typhoid are commonly recommended by US CDC for Thailand travel.
 Routine childhood immunizations (MMR, DTaP, polio, varicella) should be current.
-Rabies pre-exposure is worth considering for long stays or for kids who pet street animals.
-Yellow fever is not required unless arriving from a yellow-fever country.
+A rabies shot before travel is worth considering for long stays or for kids who pet street animals.
+Yellow fever is not required unless arriving from a country where it is present.

 Food, water, and the questions every parent asks